 Orange is associated with joy, the sun, and tropical motif.
 It represents enthusiasm, fascination, happiness, creativity, determination, attraction, success, encouragement, and stimulation.
-It's a somewhat polarizing color, and people either love it or hate it.
+It's a somewhat polarizing colour, and people either love it or hate it.

-Like red, orange stimulates the appetite and is a great color for the kitchen and exercise rooms, even bathrooms to help wake us up in the morning.
+Like red, orange stimulates the appetite and is a great colour for the kitchen and exercise rooms, even bathrooms to help wake us up in the morning.
 Bright orange adds warmth and adventure but can be overwhelming if overused.
 Make sure to include in muted or faded tones for a spark of warmth and sense of vacation.

-Yellow is the color we perceive the sun and therefore associated with joy, happiness, intellect, and energy.
+Yellow is the colour we perceive the sun and therefore associated with joy, happiness, intellect, and energy.
 It is an excellent option for kitchens, dining rooms, playrooms and bathrooms.
 In hallways, yellow can feel cozy.

 When used in furniture, it creates interest and feels cheerful; however, studies show that people are more likely to lose their temper in a totally yellow interior, so it should be used sparingly and in a balanced way.